jcmf/glulx-strings/README.md

       data_end = ram_start

 Okay!
 Now let's make some string-decoding routines!
-Section 1.6.1 lists three kinds of strings: unencoded string, unencoded Unicode strings, and compressed strings.
-Now actually we probably only really care about compressed strings, as far as I can tell, but the other two are easy so what the hell.
+Section 1.6.1 lists three kinds of strings: unencoded strings, unencoded Unicode strings, and compressed strings.
+Now actually we probably only really care about compressed strings, as far as I can tell, but the other two look easy so what the hell.

 Let's start with unencoded strings.
 These start with 0xe0 followed by a NUL-terminated ISO-8859-1 string, meaning that each unsigned